SB-27182/Vae_Set/README.md

 <br>

 #### `Explicit Probability Densities:`
 The latent probability layers/likelihoods are written explicitly.
 This reveals the simple laws a variational auto encoder must abide by.
 We see that the heart of most VAE models, the multivariate gaussian density, contains observable elements that can be added and scaled, equipped with a "stochastic-inner-product" (probability), while still being inside the span of the Gaussian density.
 This is to say, the latent density is closed under addition and scalar multiplication; it also has a measure of magnitude.
-Indeed, the multivariate gaussian is a Hilbert space.
+Indeed, the multivariate gaussian is a Vector space.
 <p align="center">
   <kbd>
   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/explicit_probs.png" width=480 height=268 />
   </kbd>
 </p>
-Disentanglement/principal-component-analysis, are the consequences of this orthogonal Hilbert space.
+Disentanglement/principal-component-analysis, are the consequences of this orthogonal vector basis.
 Naturally, this opens the door for many new theoretical modifications of the VAE.
-Another Hilbert space that has caused revolutionary developments in NLP is the Fourier space.
+Another vector space that has caused revolutionary developments in NLP is the Fourier space.
 Indeed, attention-based/transformer models use a frequency basis to encode latent signals of sequential data.
 In this regard, there is a shared core structure between transformers and VAEs.
 It seems hybrid models are possible.
 <br>

 #### `Analysis specific models:`